kanishka-linux/kawaii-player/README.md

 10. If client does not want to share its library and it just want to access library of the server, then there is no need for the client to switch on its media server functionality.

+What is the use case of p2p mode?

+It allows users to decentralize their collection and at the same time it allows easy sharing of media (in streaming mode) between multiple computers running different operating systems.
+This peer to peer mode has been made only for personal use within network.

 ## Universal Playlist Generation